-- 5.1 An affidavit must be signed by the highest-ranking representative, official, or officer with binding authority over the entity - 5.2 The affidavit must affirm the following: - 5.2.1 relevant operating personnel are familiar with and have received training on the applicable contents and execution of the EOP - 5.2.2 personnel have been instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency - 5.2.3 the EOP has been reviewed and approved by the appropriate executives - 5.2.4 drills have been conducted to the extent required by Rule §25.53 Electric Service Emergency Operations Plans - 5.2.5 the EOP or an appropriate summary has been distributed to local jurisdictions as needed
+- 5.1 An affidavit must be signed by the highest-ranking representative, official, or officer with binding authority affirming that the items in 25.53(c)(4)(C) are met. - 5.2 The affidavit must affirm the following: - 5.2.1 relevant operating personnel are familiar with and have received training on the applicable contents and execution of the EOP

-- 5.2.6 the entity maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident - 5.2.7 the entity's emergency management personnel who are designated to interact with local, state, and federal emergency management official during emergency events have received the lates IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.
+- 5.2.2 personnel have been instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency - 5.2.3 the EOP has been reviewed and approved by the appropriate executives - 5.2.4 drills have been conducted to the extent required by Rule §25.53 Electric Service Emergency Operations Plans - 5.2.5 the EOP or an appropriate summary has been distributed to local jurisdictions as needed - 5.2.6 the entity maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident - 5.2.7 the entity's emergency management personnel who are designated to interact with local, state, and federal emergency management official during emergency events have received the lates IS-100, IS-200, IS- 700, and IS-800 National Incident Management System training.